Real Estate

 Myth 2: Water Sourced From Private Wells Is Always Safe

 This belief might stem from the idea that private wells tap directly into aquifers.
-Rather than relying on municipal systems like a public utility do.
+Unlike public utilities, private wells do not rely on municipal systems.
 Public utility waters are inherently safer than untreated private water wells.

 However, contaminants can still find their way into private wells.
 Private well owners are solely responsible for ensuring the safety of their water supply.